hashicorp/terraform-provider-aws/website/docs/r/elasticache_replication_group.html.markdown

 Cluster Mode (`cluster_mode`) supports the following:

 * `replicas_per_node_group` - (Required) Specify the number of replica nodes in each node group.
 Valid values are 0 to 5.
-Changing this number will force a new resource.
+Changing this number will trigger an online resizing operation before other settings modifications.
 * `num_node_groups` - (Required) Specify the number of node groups (shards) for this Redis replication group.
 Changing this number will trigger an online resizing operation before other settings modifications.

 ## Attributes Reference